THE FLESH OF MAN MADE THE WORD OF GOD

 One of the most important foreshadowings of the temporary division of the Christian Church is found in the reign of David.
 David reigned for seven years at Hebron, and the remainder of his forty years at Jerusalem.

-It seems possible to me that the firstfruits always will have a special place with the Lamb; but I have no scriptural support for that assumption.
-I wonder if David’s mighty men always were specially close to him.
+It seems possible to me that the firstfruits always will have a special place with the Lamb, but I have no scriptural support for that assumption.
+I wonder whether David’s mighty men always were specially close to him.
 I know Benaiah was, although he was not one of the thirty.

 What all this means to us is that we must keep alert to what God is doing in our day.
 I seem to hear the Spirit saying that “Moses is dead,” so to speak, and we are to prepare ourselves for the battles that are ahead of us.

-I have said many times that to have received Christ, been baptized in water and in the Spirit of God, is not sufficient if we are to be part of the great battle of Revelation, Nineteen; and then the cleansing of the earth, as set forth in the second chapter of the Book of Joel.
+I have said many times that to have received Christ, been baptized in water and in the Spirit of God, is not sufficient if we are to be part of the great battle of Revelation 19, and then the cleansing of the earth, as described in Joel chapter two.
 We must become the flesh made the Word of God so we can march behind the Lord Jesus, who Himself is the flesh made the Word.

 We must be conformed to the image of Christ.
 We must become His brothers, if we are to fight alongside Him in the battle of good against evil.